 This expense relates to the legal and accounting costs of the Corporation.
-The legal fees in the current quarter are slightly higher compared to the prior quarter; most legal expenses for the comparable period were related to the TSX listing and offset against share capital.
-The legal fees are significantly higher in the first six months of 2011 as the Corporation prepared for the Transaction on April 6, 2011.
-The accounting expense is consistent with the prior year for the quarter and the year-to-date.
+The legal fees expensed in the current quarter are higher compared to the prior quarter primarily due to increased general and corporate legal counsel.
+The legal fees are significantly higher in the first nine months of 2011 as the Corporation prepared for the Transaction on April 6, 2011.